-Instructor Highlight: Paul Barile
+Instructor Highlight: Marty Nachel

 Here is the interview between, Jenifer Walsh, Program Manager for the Business of Craft Beer program and Marty Nachel, author, instructor and Business of Craft Beer advisory board member.